-Mapping service and mapping report πŸ”—
+Mapping service and migration impact report πŸ”—

 The mapping service lets you migrate from Smart Agent to OpenTelemetry deployments without significantly disrupting the form or content of your existing dashboards, charts, and detectors.
 It automatically translates collectd (Smart Agent) conventions into the syntax used by the Collector as a background operation.